toddknutson/software_tips/rclone/readme.md

 ## Software

 MSI has an `rclone` module installed on their system.
-Alternatively, you can load Todd's `rclone` module (which is newer and contains some recently added advanced features).

-	MODULEPATH=/home/lmnp/knut0297/software/modulesfiles module load rclone/1.52.2
+	module load rclone/1.58.1

 ## UMN Google Drive